nealmm/nealmm.github.io/src/content/post/react-server-components/index.md

 I won't be going into much detail about what RSCs are or why they're beneficial; for that, I recommend reading James Comeau's excellent article on the subject.
 To oversimplify things a bit: whereas before, React components were rendered exclusively on the *client*, we can now render components on the *server*.
 For more technical details on how this all works, it's worth taking a look at the official RFC.

 The code that follows is based upon the demo published by the React team alongside their announcement of RSCs.
 This demo provides the best example for how to use RSCs without a framework and consists of a simple notes application.
 What I've done here is extract the core logic behind the demo's implementation of RSCs.
-Whereas the official demo features over a dozen components, implements routing and caching, and relies on a PostgreSQL database on the backend; I've aimed to keep things as simple as possible.
+Whereas the official demo features over a dozen components, implements routing and caching, and uses a database on the backend; I've aimed to keep things as simple as possible.

 We'll start by creating a conventional client-side rendered React application.
 The "application" we'll build is as minimal as it gets: a page featuring a counter button that displays how many times it's been clicked.
 Once we've got that set up, I'll walk you through the process of modifying the code to integrate RSCs.
 I've done my best to keep this tutorial as accessbile as possible, but I'll assume that you're at least familiar with Node and have a relatively up-to-date version installed.